lucassing/market-API/README.md

 sudo docker-compose up
 ```

-The API will now be running in: [LOCALHOST:7000](127.0.0.1:7000)
+The API should be running on: [LOCALHOST:7000](127.0.0.1:7000)

-##  1. Clarification
+##  1. Clarifications

-When the docker compose executes, a superuser is created using
-DJANGO_SUPERUSER environ credentials settled in docker-compose file.
+The Database is populated with some users and categories, new ones can be
+created, or you can just play with the data, creating new products and adding
+them to the user's cart.
+Exemplary data to test the API can be found in:
+* example_data.js

+## 2. Technical debt
+* Improve the test coverage.
+* Improve the documentation.
+* Create a custom User (Customer, Seller)
+* Create the Frontend based on [ReactApp](https://github.com/lucassing/REACT-.Js-Course)